crashworks3d/Iron_Man_Servo_AM/docs/UPLOAD_CODE.md

 ## Configure the code for the proper board type and features

+1. Carefully remove the ATTiny85 module from the board socket.
-1. In the Arduino IDE program the code file by selecting in the menu **File > Open...** and selecting the file `Iron_Man_Servo_AM.ino` you downloaded in the previous steps "Download the code".
+2. In the Arduino IDE program the code file by selecting in the menu **File > Open...** and selecting the file `Iron_Man_Servo_AM.ino` you downloaded in the previous steps "Download the code".

-2. Select the correct board type by selecting in the menu **Tools > Board > Digistump AVR Boards > Digispark (Default 16.5mhz)**
+3. Select the correct board type by selecting in the menu **Tools > Board > Digistump AVR Boards > Digispark (Default 16.5mhz)**

-3. If you have the AM4 board only, skip to step 6.
+4. If you have the AM4 board only, skip to step 6.

-4. If you have the AM4 with the "W85" (Walsh Mark 85 helmet):
+5. If you have the AM4 with the "W85" (Walsh Mark 85 helmet):

 > - Open the `config.h` file
 > - Go the line that reads `// #define WALSH85`